inpsyde/menu-cache/README.md

 ## Usage

 Once activated, the plugin caches **all** menus, by default for **five minutes**.
-The menus to be cached as well as the expiration can be customized by using the appropriate filter.
+The menus to be cached, as well as the expiration, can be customized by using the appropriate filter.

 ### Filters

 Need to customize anything?
 Just use the provided filters.

-#### `inpsyde_menu_cache.expiration`
+#### `Inpsyde\MenuCache\MenuCache::FILTER_EXPIRATION`

-The `inpsyde_menu_cache.expiration` filter allows you to define the expiration for all cached menus.
+The `Inpsyde\MenuCache\MenuCache::FILTER_EXPIRATION` filter allows you to define the expiration for all cached menus.
 The default value is 300, which is 5 minutes.

 **Arguments:**